gowthamk/gowthamk.github.io/index.md

 Colorado (CU), Boulder.
 My background is in Programming Languages and Formal Methods.
 My research is driven by the curiousity to apply language design techniques and formal methods to solve hard problems in computer science.
-I frequently work at intersection of PL and Distributed Systems, Databases, Security, and Artificial Intelligence.
+I work at intersection of PL and Distributed Systems, Databases, Security, and Artificial Intelligence.
 I am an alumnus of Purdue University, West Lafayette, and BITS Pilani, India.